samibash/Who-s-Playing-/README.md

 	WHOS PLAYING?

 # DESCRIPTION:
-I’m building a React application that takes users’ input (artist name) about which artist they want to see live.
-And then it returns all of the live shows that they’re playing in and out of the U.S., if they’re currently on tour or not.
+I’m building a React application that takes the user's zipcode (input), then returns all of the live shows, sporting events, and performances that are happening near them.

+# SOFTWARE USED:
+Built using React (create react-app); styled using CSS; and created a navbar with the Bulma framework.
+##
+The API that my app is consuming: SeatGeek API.
+##
+Used the GET method for my HTTP requests.
+Used fetch.

 # COMPONENTS:
 	Home page component